 All envelopes must be checked in at the Sub-office.
-The Lead invigilator will do so with a member of sub-office staff in the Sub-office.
+The Lead/Support Invigilator (Lead) will do so with a supervisor in the Sub-office.
 Follow the same procedure as above, and check that there is an envelope for each candidate on the seating list.